noellar/merkle-tree/README.md

 by the lightweight node supplying the transaction hash and a block index, querying a full node for a merkle inclusion proof of the transaction's inclusion in the block with the index supplied.
-If the full node finds the transaction in that block and responds with the inclusion proof and the block's merkle rooti.
+If the full node finds the transaction in that block and responds with the inclusion proof and the block's merkle root.
 With this information, it takes `O(log(n))` for the lightweight node to validate the inclusion proof.